 The game is similar to Pyramid and other solitaire games.

-A 50-card pyramid.
+A Pyramid of 50 cards.
+Only uncovered cards are available for play.
+Discard pairs of cards whose ranks add to 13.
+Kings are discarded singly.
+To discard a pair, drop one card on the other, or right: Card pyramid.
 Only exposed cards can be used to play.
 Remove any pairings of cards whose rankings total up to 13.
 Kings are rejected individually.
-Drop one card on top of the other to discard a pair, or right-click on one of the cards.
+Drop one card on top of the other to discard a pair of cards or right-click on one of the cards.

-The pyramid is made up of forty-five cards.
+Five cards.
 The first card is dealt.
 Then, in a second row that overlaps the preceding row, two cards are dealt.
 The third row contains three cards, the fourth row contains four cards, the fifth row contains five cards, the sixth row contains six cards, the seventh row contains seven cards, the eighth row contains eight cards, and the ninth row contains nine cards.
-Every card is dealt face up.
+Every card is dealt face-up.

 On the pyramid, no construction is authorized.

 Cards on the pyramid that are not underneath another card are playable.